Surrey Iron Railway: Route

+Rolling stock

+The railway users provided their own trucks and wagons, which were designed for the load they carried, but the railway company stipulated a maximum weight, width and length between axles.
+The maximum laden weight was 3¼ tons (3.3 tonnes), while the unladen wagons typically weighed about a ton(ne).
+According to Farey writing in 1806, the most common wagon was 7 ft 5 in long by 4 ft 5 in wide and 2 ft 4 in high.
+The owners were also obliged to register the wagons with the railway company and paint their name and wagon number in letters 3 in tall in white on a black background.
+An artist's impression was printed on a 1939 cigarette card.
+The company, Were & Bush, were significant linseed oil manufacturers at Garratt Mill where today's Trewint Street crosses the river Wandle.

+McGow believes they were the first known users of the Surrey Iron Railway in September 1802 when a newspaper reported three wagons carrying 33 quarters of linseed were pulled by a small horse.
+Malcolm writing around the same time as Farey describes a similar wagon that was designed to tip by placing the axles further forward, with the rear axle in the centre.
+Wollaston's 1823 watercolour depicts shorter, taller wagons used for conveying coal.
+Malcolm claims it was usual for three wagons to be drawn by a pair of horses, although Farey mentions one horse could pull several wagons and were generally large mules by the time the railway closed.
+The train travelled at the walking pace of the person who led the horses / mules and checked the track.

 History

 The advent of faster and more powerful steam locomotives spelled the end for horse-drawn railways.
 In 1823, William James, a shareholder in the railway, tried to persuade George Stephenson to supply a locomotive.
 Stephenson realised that the cast-iron plateway could not support the weight of a locomotive and declined.
+A steam railway arrived in Croydon with the opening of the London and Croydon Railway in 1839.

 In 1844 the proprietors sold the railway to the L&SWR, which sold it to the London and Brighton Railway so that the L&BR could use the trackbed to extend from Croydon to Earlsfield and then join the L&SWR line into Nine Elms and eventually Waterloo.
 However, the sale did not proceed, and on 3 August 1846 the Surrey Iron Railway obtained an Act of Parliament authorising its closure, which took place on 31 August 1846.
 Part of the route was used for part of the West Croydon to Wimbledon Line, part of the LB&SCR from 1856, and some of the route is in use by London Tramlink: routes 3 & 4 between Wandle Park & Waddon Marsh, and route 3 at Mitcham.